Compliance Basic Policy

-In August 2003, the Compliance Company-Wide Promotional Committee headed by the president was formed in an effort to bolster compliance-related awareness across the Group.
-The committee carries out group-wide, pro-compliance activities and reviews such undertakings.
-Compliance-related policies and plans decided by the committee are communicated to each plant, which in turn rolls out individual actions in accordance with them.
+Compliance-related policies and plans decided by the committee are communicated to each plant and domestic and overseas group companies, which in turn rolls out individual actions in accordance with them.
 All group companies both in Japan and abroad have set up their own compliance organizations mandated to formulate and conduct individual actions.

 Bolstering Compliance Activities